sessions-matthew/zig-avr/README.md

-# Zig boilerplate project for the ATtiny85
+# Zig boilerplate project for AVR
 Adjust the makefile to fit your setup

+## Progress
+- attiny85 registers filled out

 zig: 0.9.0-dev.1791+c46a91da1